The Fundamentals of Search Engine Friendly Design & Development

 Keyword Density Myth

-An example is the possibility two different documents (b1 and b2) to have 500 terms and repeat one of those terms10 times (tf=10).
-Then in analyzing the keyword density, it will be calculated as KD = 10/500 = 1/50.
-This can be further interpreted as 2%.
-Therefore, the keyword density for that particular term is two percent.
-It is not the function of the keyword density to state which document should be regarded as more prominent.
-A density analysis also does not provide information about how far keyword are to each other within documents, the co-occurrence of terms, the subject matter of the document and the precise location of the keywords in a document.
+Let’s say that two different documents (b1 and b2) have 500 terms and repeat one of those terms 10 times (tf=10).
+To calculate keyword density, this will be KD = 10/500 = 1/50. or It is not the function of the keyword density to state which document should be regarded as more prominent.
+A density analysis also does not provide information about how far keywords are to each other within documents, the co-occurrence of terms, the subject matter of the document and the precise location of the keywords in a document.

 How then should optimal page density look?
-An optimal page for the phrase “classy wristwatches” should look like this:
+Check out this example.
+This page uses the phrase “classy wristwatches” an optimal amount of times.